alpha0879/EE705-Bellman-Ford/README.md

  # EE705-Bellman-Ford

-# the images are not final, just using the images for documentation purpose - we can change it later

 The project implements Bellman Ford Algorithm using a 5 stage pipeline with data parallelism to process multiple edges in each clock cycle.
 The implementation is based on the paper cited in [1].

-### The graph is displayed on a VGA Monitor as shown in Figure below, The user can enter the source and destination using switches connected to the FPGA Board.
+The graph is displayed on a VGA Monitor as shown in Figure below, The user can enter the source and destination using switches connected to the FPGA Board.
+The shortest path is displayed using "white dots" on top of nodes.
+For instance in the below figure, the graph displays the shortest distance between nodes 1 and 7 .

 ![Alt text](https://github.com/nikhil879/EE705-Bellman-Ford/blob/master/Graphs/graph_vga.jpeg?raw=true "Dataflow of FSM")